Ordering and Unboxing

 I watched the Jason Bourne UHD disk and found a couple of minor glitches:

-Aside: I now agree with everyone else about the modes on my LG OLED55B6P TV - turn off all the True Motion and Real Cinema junk.
+Aside: I now agree with everyone else about the modes on my LG OLED55B6P TV - turn off all the True Motion junk (or at least turn it way down).
 The picture looks better without it.

 I've also tried out the DLNA support and had no problems watching a TV program I downloaded from my TiVo onto my Fedora Linux box using the minidlna server.